Kaya Alina.jpg

 ART as DATA COLLECTION

-Journey to the Future is an interactive puzzle sculpture designed by Erika Lutz and Briona Hendren that centers the hopes of over 100 high schoolers and their visions of how the City of Santa Rosa should grow through the lens of health and environmental justice.
+Journey to the Future is an interactive puzzle sculpture designed by Erika Lutz and Briona Hendren in collaboration with Kimzin Creative that centers the hopes of over 100 high schoolers and their visions of how the City of Santa Rosa should grow through the lens of health, housing, and environmental justice.

 TextureOfLove_apprentices.jpg